-On the one hand this could be very good news as the north-west of Namibia (Damaraland and the Koakaveld) has been experiencing a drought for the past two years.
-At Desert Rhino Camp it had not rained for two whole years and the local subsistence farmers and their livestock were taking severe strain.
+On the one hand this could be very good news as the north-west of Namibia (Damaraland and the Koakaveld).
+As it had been experiencing a drought for the past two years.
+At Desert Rhino Camp it had not rained for two whole years.
+And so the local subsistence farmers and their livestock were taking severe strain.
 Rain would be welcomed in a way that Europeans will find difficult to imagine.

 A second much more minor plus was that it would give us some relief from the sweltering heat.
 Which had characterized our trip so far with temperatures of over 40 C not uncommon.